What It Takes to Build with Care: The Process Behind Every Project

 The evolve phase aligns with adaptive learning and systems-change methodologies that treat feedback as fuel for growth.
 Michael Quinn Patton’s Developmental Evaluation work, for instance, reinforces that lasting change depends on learning as you go, not waiting for post-hoc evaluation.

-What You Can Learn from This Process
+How You Can Play With This Process

 Whether you’re building a new initiative, navigating challenges, or trying to expand your organization, a few lessons have stayed true across every project I’ve ever been a part of: